xushizhou/fair_data_representation/README.md

 ## Goal:

-In a nutshell, the project aims to provide a mathematically rigorous framework for how to provably remove the sensitive information contained in some feature variables directly from data at the lowest possible utility cost.
+In a nutshell, the project aims to provide a mathematical framework for how to (provably) remove the sensitive information contained in some feature variables directly from data at the (provably) lowest possible utility cost.

 ## Datasets we tested: